-There will probably be three quizzes and 10 problem sets.
-We do not have adequate resources to grade all the problems on the problem sets; I expect that we will record the number of problems attempted and then grade some one selected problem.
+There will probably be three quizzes and nine problem sets.
+If we do not have adequate resources to grade all the problems on the problem sets then only some problems will be graded.
+Do not be surprised if there is an essay question on your final.